 If you experience knee pain when driving, physical and occupational therapy can help.
 A physical therapist can create a treatment plan to help stretch and strengthen the muscles around your knee, which can help prevent knee pain.
 Occupational therapy can teach you how to adjust your car seat and pedals to reduce knee pain and also how to adjust your environment to optimize your experience and comfort.

-Knee pain when driving can be a nuisance, but there are a number of things you can do to prevent it.
-Practice good posture, take breaks often and adjust your seat to ensure that your knees are in the best position.
+Knee pain when driving can be a nuisance, but there are several things you can do to prevent it.
+Practice good posture, take breaks often, and adjust your seat to ensure that your knees are in the best position.
 Cruise control can be helpful during long trips.
 You may also want to wear supportive shoes and use knee support while driving.

 There are many types of pain from many different causes.
 Pain may be an indicator that you are doing too much and need to relax a little, or it may tell you that something is wrong and needs to be fixed.
 If you’re experiencing knee pain when driving, it’s a good idea to consult with your doctor to find the best treatment for you.